Customer support on social media: 7 easy tips

 It's actually easy.
 All you need is a two-way conversation.
 Your customer should be heard and (more importantly) listened to.
 From their feedback, you can learn, which aspects of your business need improvement.

 But you can't spend your entire time supporting buyers.
 You'll have to forget about sleep, personal hygiene and eating if you do so.
-Luckily, there's a couple of tools and tricks that will take care of customer serving for you.
+Luckily, there's a couple of tools for business productivity that will take care of customer serving for you.

 As you know, Instagram's rules forbid posting more than one external link.
 A chatbot can handle a certain number of customer requests via the platform.
 But you'll still need one or two operators of flesh and blood.
 Unlike robots, they can improvise and solve a broader scope of issues.

-That's when a service like TapLink can help.
-Using it, you can attach a link to your company's WhatsApp, Viber, Messenger or Telegram.
-Additionally, you can use TapLink as a medium to many other services and platforms.
+That's when a service like Taplink can help.
+Using it, you can create a WhatsApp link, and also Viber, Messenger and Telegram chat linkswith you.
+Additionally, you can use Taplink as a medium to many other services and platforms.
 YouTube, PayPal, QuickBooks, Skype — you name it.

-TapLink is the best choice for Instagram.
-It has a flexible functionality, easy-to-manage interface, and even a free plan.
+Taplink is the best choice for Instagram.
+It has a flexible functionality, easy-to-manage interface, and even a free plan, unlike most alternative tools.

 At Pro and Business, you can customize its design, use CRM, get statistics on clicks, and so on.